How Does LendingTree Get Paid?

 Typical loans that may be available to minority small business owners include:

-• Term loan: a lump sum of cash repaid with interest in fixed installments.
+• Term loan: A lump sum of cash repaid with interest in fixed installments.
 There are short-term business loans, lasting only a few months up to a few years, and long-term business loans with repayments extending as long as 10 years or greater.

-• Line of credit: a business line of credit is a flexible form of funding that can be borrowed against and paid off as needed, like a credit card.
+• Line of credit: business line of credit is a flexible form of funding that can be borrowed against and paid off as needed, like a credit card.

-• Equipment loans: equipment financing is available when you buy vehicles, machinery and other types of equipment.
+• Equipment loans: Equipment financing is available when you buy vehicles, machinery and other types of equipment.

-Working capital loans: working capital loans are used for short-term operating expenses, such as financing your inventory and accounts receivable.
+• Working capital loans: Working capital loans are used for short-term operating expenses, such as financing your inventory and accounts receivable.